ktaylor63/southeast/site/content/events/hydropower-licensing-training-workshop.md

 ## Registration

-Registration will be limited to 32 participants.
+[Registration](https://docs.google.com/forms/d/e/1FAIpQLScxRV-6RYF0J1ic6NWJQ11dwv1S0DmUkMNgaGk4REtpr1L3aQ/viewform) will be limited to 32 participants.
 There is no registration fee, but attendees will be responsible for their own travel costs.
-Preference will be given to USFWS staff, followed by other Department of Interior agency staff, with priority given to those from the southeastern states.
+Priority will be given to USFWS staff from the states in the legacy Southeast Region or the new Department of the Interior unified South Atlantic-Gulf and Mississippi Basin regions (AL, AR, FL, GA, IA, KY, LA, MO, MS, NC, PR/VI, SC, TN).
+However, we anticipate that a number of seats will be available for participants from other agencies/partners or those from outside the region.

+If you are interested in participating, please [submit your registration request by December 6, 2019](https://docs.google.com/forms/d/e/1FAIpQLScxRV-6RYF0J1ic6NWJQ11dwv1S0DmUkMNgaGk4REtpr1L3aQ/viewform).
+We  will let respondents know whether their registration request has been accepted no later than December 18, 2019.
+A draft workshop agenda and logistics information (e.g., transportation and lodging options) will be provided at that time.

 ## Contact